kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 POST /node
 ----------

-Register a new Cuckoo node by providing the name and the URL.
+Register a new CAPE node by providing the name and the URL.
 Optionally the ht_user and ht_pass, if your Node API is behing htaccess authentication::

     $ curl http://localhost:9003/node -F name=localhost \